 Hey you.
 Yes, you there.
-Yeah, you are there reading this article.
-Thinking of going to Japan to work in the factories?
+Yes, you are reading this article.
+Are you thinking about going to Japan to work in factories?
 Why not?
 After all, it's the easiest way for you to go to Japan.
-If you go nikkei (descendant of Japanese), you are entitled to a visa for you to work in factories in Japan.
-If you are not nikkei, then marry a nikkei.
-Thus, you get a spouse visa and the contractors will hire you and your spouse.
+If you go nikkei (Japanese descent), you are entitled to a visa to work in factories in Japan. if not nikkei, then marry a nikkei.
+So, you get the spouse visa and the contractors will hire you and your spouse.

-Before reaching any disagreement, I want to make it clear that this text was written in a generalized way, but read through to the end to understand that we don't think that way!
-There are different realities and the problem is not with the factories!
+Before reaching any disagreement, I want to make it clear that this text was written in a generalized way, but read to the end to understand that we don't think that way!
+There are different realities and the problem is not in the factories!

-But everything comes at a price, friend.
+But everything has a price, friend.
 There in Japan, there is no CLT.
-There is no work card.
-There, you are employed by contract. and they hire you to work at least 10 hours a day.
+There is no Work Card.
+There, you are employed by contract.
+And they hire you to work 10 hours a day, minimum.

 Yes, at least 10 hours.
-Even though the workload is 8, some contracts kind of force you to work overtime and 10, 12 or even 15 hour shifts. and you can work even on Saturday.
+Even though the workload is 8, some contracts kind of force you to work overtime and shifts of 10, 12 or even 15 hours.
+And you can even work on Saturday.

-Think about the following: The day has 24 hours, right?
+Think about this: The day has 24 hours, right?
 Of those 24 hours, you will spend half the day working.
 Not to mention the time it takes you to get to and from work.
-Thus, you will get tired at home.
-VERY tired out.
+So, you will come home tired.
+MUCH tired out.

 The stress of working in factories

 Some time ago, I worked in telemarketing.
 I would stay all day listening to a client's tantrum and when I got home, I didn't want to talk to anyone, I didn't want to talk, I didn't want anything.
 I just wanted to lie down and sleep.

 It's the normal feeling of those who arrive tired/stressed from work.
 That's because I didn't stay 10 hours answering and listening to customer curses.